-1680s, "disorderly part of the population, rabble," slang shortening of mobile,

-    mobility "common people, populace, rabble" (1670s, probably with a conscious

-    play on nobility), from Latin mobile vulgus "fickle common people" (the phrase

-    attested c.
-1600 in English), from mobile, neuter of mobilis "fickle, movable,

-    mobile" (see mobile (adj.)).
+1680s, "disorderly part of the population, rabble, common mass, the multitude, especially when rude or disorderly; a riotous assemblage," slang shortening of mobile, mobility "common people, populace, rabble" (1670s, probably with a conscious play on nobility), from Latin mobile vulgus "fickle common people" (the Latin phrase is attested c.
+1600 in English), from mobile, neuter of mobilis "fickle, movable, mobile" (see mobile (adj.)).

 The Mob was not a synonym for the Mafia.
-It was an alliance of Jews, Italians,

-    and a few Irishmen, some of them brilliant, who organized the supply, and often

-    the production, of liquor during the thirteen years, ten months, and nineteen

-    days of Prohibition. ...
-Their alliance -- sometimes called the Combination but

-    never the Mafia -- was part of the urgent process of Americanizing crime.
-[Pete

-    Hamill, "Why Sinatra Matters," 1998]
+It was an alliance of Jews, Italians, and a few Irishmen, some of them brilliant, who organized the supply, and often the production, of liquor during the thirteen years, ten months, and nineteen days of Prohibition. ...
+Their alliance — sometimes called the Combination but never the Mafia — was part of the urgent process of Americanizing crime.
+[Pete Hamill, "Why Sinatra Matters," 1998]

 Mob scene "crowded place" is by 1922, from earlier use in reference to movies and theatrical productions; mob-rule "ochlocracy" is by 1806.

 "to attack in a mob, crowd round and annoy or beset," transitive, 1709, from mob (n.).
 Meaning "to form into a mob" is from 1711.
 Related: Mobbed; mobbing.

 updated on September 04, 2020